arcadelab/cutie_plus_gsam/README.md

 Follow these simple steps to get started with the project:
 #### 1. Modify Configuration
 Begin by configuring the settings in the `config.yaml` file to suit your requirements.
-This file contains various parameters that control the behavior of the application, such as checkpoint paths, text prompt, dataset, etc.
+This file contains various parameters, such as checkpoint paths, text prompt, dataset, etc.

 #### 2. Make annotations on the annot_image
 `python annotate_binary.py`

-#### 3. Run cutie to propogare masks
+#### 3. Run cutie to propogate initial mask
 `python Cutie/scripting_demo.py`

 #### 4. Generate masked frames and videos with masked frame